 “Four years of captivity in a German internment camp in France have taught me much.
 The British Red Cross organization saved us and with their wonderful parcels we could live reasonably well.
 All the recipes which follow are of dishes made from ingredients contained in our parcels and therefore similar to the supplies available in the English shops.
 The recipes are naturally all of a makeshift kind, for we had no weights and measures.
 Our utensils, often home made, were primitive.
 For fuel anything and everything was utilized.
 Stoves burning balls of paper, cardboard and scrounged wood smuggled spirit lamps, camp fires, tins containing ration grease with an improvised wick.
 After we had become somewhat organized, herbs, salads, tomatoes, radishes were available, for some enterprising people started little gardens dug out of the barrack yard, and later a few more ambitious vegetables were grown.

 In 1955 he was living at 25 Half Moon Street, W1.
 He died on 11th October 1956 after jumping into the Thames at the Victoria Embankment, Westminster: in financial difficulties and suffering depression, the verdict was that he took his own life.
-As Robin Alec Henry Adair he was then resident at 13 Clarges Street, probate of his estate of £104 to Thomas Roche, waiter.
+His sister, Mrs Caroline Harvey, said at the inquest that she had not seen him for about a year.
+As Robin Alec Henry Adair he was then resident at 13 Clarges Street, probate of his estate, of £104 to Thomas Roche, waiter, taking more than 18 months to be completed.
 A sad end to an eventful life.

 Plate 20 X. Marcel Boulestin, trans Robin Adair, Ease and Endurance, Mone & Van Thal Ltd, London, 1948

 Cookery Corner: Salads British Newspaper Archive accessed 18th March 2019

 Adair teaching in France The Tatler 31st January 1940 access by BNA subscription